 In people with COPD, chronic infection of the lower airways is common.
-The goal of antibiotic therapy is not to eliminate organisms but to treat acute exacerbations.
+The goal of antibiotic therapy is not to eliminate organisms, but to treat acute exacerbations.

 Must Read Articles Related to Chronic Obstructive Pulmonary Disease (COPD)

-Viewer Comments & Reviews
+Patient Comments & Reviews

 Chronic Obstructive Pulmonary Disease - Symptoms